-Apart from park, garden and arcs’ decoration, apart from blossoming in sideways alleys and massive lanes and apart from mass rose oil production, the queen of flowers makes its way into the family of indoor plants.
-Grown in plants, boxes, beautiful wooden kegs or stone planters, the rose has firmly entered the concrete jungle.
-It has accommodated itself on balconies and terraces, and took even the highest floors.
+Apart from parks, gardens and arcs’ decoration, from blossoming in sideways alleys and massive lanes and from mass rose oil production, the queen of flowers makes its way into the family of indoor plants.

 Grown indoors in pots, the roses require more care than the outdoor ones, but compensate with a unique environment in your home.
 Depending on the sort, you will have to pick the container, too.
 Use a soil mixture that is rich in nutrients and slightly permeable.
 The most adequate recipe will be 2 parts of lawn soil, 2 parts of well-decomposed animal waste, 1 part of mould and 1 part of sand.